AlvarBer/Persimmon/docs/src/risk.md

 Prevention & Mitigation
 -----------------------
-Using [@boehm1991software] let's create a table of risks ordered by impact and risk factor, all risk on the table are probable.
+Using [@boehm1991software] let's create a table of risks ordered by impact and risk factor.
+Take into account all risks presented on the table are probable.

 | Risk Factor  |     Low Impact     |     Medium Impact    |    High Impact   |
 |:------------ |:------------------:|:--------------------:|:----------------:|